 Sometimes Good Intentions Hurt More Than Help

 Just as homelessness is caused by a variety of reasons, it requires a variety of resources to address the needs of each, unique individual.
 However, with each resource designed, compassion must be at the root of all we do.
-So, what makes the work we do (responding to their needs) so crucial?
-The citizens, who make Fresno a community, include every person living in it.
+So, what makes the work we do (responding to specific needs) so crucial?
+The citizens of Fresno form the health of our community… this includes every person living in it.
 When our citizens are not thriving, neither is our community.
 Every person matters.
 We cannot look away.
 We cannot afford to dismiss their needs or hide them away in housing.
 Offering a roof over their head is compassionate, but building a relationship, walking alongside them, and encouraging them to contribute their talents back into society means moving beyond compassion.
 It means investing in each person.

 Learn How You Can Help